0x706b/cv/index.md

 ## Software Developer

-Passionate, full-stack software developer.
+Passionate full-stack software developer.
 I have been writing code since the age of 10 after becoming curious about how the technology around me worked.
 I strive to build systems that are easily maintainable, testable, and reusable.
 My passion is in the reinvigorated field of functional programming, but I also love to work with data structures and algorithms, and have an understaning of object-oriented programming.